Updated: November 2007

 There are a number of ways to expose asynchronous features to client code.
-The Event-based Asynchronous Pattern prescribes the recommended way for classes to present asynchronous behavior.
+The Event-based Asynchronous Pattern prescribes one way for classes to present asynchronous behavior.

 Describes how the Event-based Asynchronous Pattern makes available the advantages of multithreaded applications while hiding many of the complex issues inherent in multithreaded design.